angular/angular/aio/content/guide/http.md

 ### Making a PUT request

-An app will send a PUT request to completely replace a resource with updated data.
+An app can send a PUT request to completely replace a resource with updated data.
 The following `HeroesService` example is just like the POST example.

 <code-example